Ninth Grade Integrated Course

 Today, the Middle East remains a focal point of cultural misunderstanding and conflict.
 This course seeks a greater understanding of this complex and volatile region.
 The course begins with a look at the political, economic, cultural and religious influences in the region, from the collapse of the Ottoman Empire to the present, using both primary and secondary sources.
 Later the course will consider some selected topics from the history of the region, the Sunni Shiite split, and the growth of Islam.
 The course continues with the complexity of women’s roles with emphasis on Iran, and concludes with an independent project.

 History 12 • Introduction to Economics (half credit)

 The term economics is derived from the Greek “rules of the household.”
 In this course we look at the way in which economics governs our lives, homes, political, and international institutions.
 We will consider the way in which economic actors (ourselves included) make decisions.
 The course begins with a brief survey of basic economic concepts and terminology.
-We then look at a series of subjects: the power of markets; incentives and economic behavior; game theory; globalization; international economics; government and the economy; business cycles and the mortgage crisis; environmental economics; and market forces.
+We then look at a series of subjects: the power of markets; incentives and economic behavior; game theory; globalization; international economics; government and the economy; business cycles; environmental economics; and market forces.
 Articles from the newspaper and news magazines will serve as the backdrop for the class.
 The class concludes with a research assignment in which students design and produce an independent work.

 History 12 • Latin American History (half credit)